riboflavin/test-framer-sync/compare/fathom-vs-readai.md

 ---
 type: comparison
 title: Fathom vs Read.ai – Feature and product comparison
-description: A detailed comparison of AI meeting notes platforms Fathom and Read.ai, examining their transcription capabilities, action item tracking, meeting summaries, and additional features like ease-of-use, in-person meeting support, security, and integrations.
+description: A detailed comparison of Fathom and Read.ai AI meeting automation tools, examining transcription quality, action item capture, meeting summaries, and additional features like ease-of-use, security, and integration capabilities.
 ---

 # Fathom vs Read.ai – Feature and product comparison

-AI meeting notes platforms provide four primary deliverables:
+Here's what you should look for in an AI meeting automation tool:
 * Transcripts that create a word-for-word record of the meeting.
 For example, a one-hour product development meeting generates a searchable document containing every feature discussion, technical requirement, and team decision.
-* Action items are pulled directly from the conversation.
+* [Action items](/releases/add-action-items-to-meetings) are pulled directly from the conversation.
 When someone says "John will update the wireframes by Friday," the AI automatically creates a tracked task with the assignee and deadline.
 * Meeting summaries distill hour-long conversations into 2-3 paragraphs.
 A 45-minute sprint planning meeting becomes a concise overview of sprint goals, resource allocation, and key decisions.
 * Topic segmentation breaks discussions into labeled sections.
 A client call covering multiple projects is automatically divided into sections like "Website Redesign," "Q1 Marketing Campaign," and "Budget Review."

+## Other key features
 In addition to the quality of these deliverables, we'll want to look at a number of other key factors:
 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?